 To prepare for the competition, I had to make a few changes to my training, including:

 - Adding more accessory work

 When it comes to lifting heavy, cardio/metcons can significantly impact your results.
 In addition, if you are cutting or maintaining weight, you will likely also impact your results.
 When it comes to weight, it depends on whether you have to worry about weight classes.
 There was a light and heavy division for this competition, and we were well over the cut point for heavy.

 Two weeks before the competition is when things get really interesting.
 This is really the last week you can go all out and get as sore as possible.
 By this time, all cardio/metcons should be cut out as they will not help.
 This is also the time to focus on the competition events and not additional training besides accessory work.

 The week before is a good time for de-load.
-This week also have no cardio/metcons, but still work on the competition events, however do so at about 30-50% effort.
-In addition, cutting out most accessory work and replacing with stretching is a good idea.
+This week also have no cardio/metcons, but still work on the competition events.
+However, do so at about 30-50% effort.
+In addition, cutting out most accessory work and replacing it with stretching is a good idea.
 You want to be loose and comfortable with the movements right before the event.
-Finally, drink lots of water to ensure you are hydrated and try to ensure you get eight hours of sleep each night.
+Finally, drink lots of water to ensure you are hydrated and ensure you get eight hours of sleep each night.

 The days before the competition is when you should ensure you are packed and ready to go.
 You do not want to be scrambling on competition day and run the risk of forgetting something.
 Here are the items I packed:

 - Clothes: Work-out, warm-up, and a change just in case